 While many candidates study on a full-time basis, it is usually possible to obtain all or a substantial part of the credit requirement for the master’s or Eng.Sc.D. degrees through part-time study.

-Under special conditions, and with the prior approval of the department of his or her major interest and of the Assistant Dean or Director, a student may be permitted to ‘ a required subject at another school.
+Under special conditions, and with the prior approval of the department of his or her major interest and of the Assistant Dean, a student may be permitted to take a required subject at another school.
 However, credit for such courses will not reduce the 30-point minimum that must be taken.

 For graduation, a candidate for any degree except a doctoral degree must file an Application for Degree or Certificate on the date specified in the Academic Calendar.
 Candidates for a doctoral degree must apply for the final examination.
 If the degree is not earned by the next regular time for the issuance of diplomas subsequent to the date of filing, the application must be renewed.
 Degrees are awarded three times a year—in October, February, and May.